nelsonklau/fix-parser/README.md

 ## FIX Parser

-FIX Parser aims to accept a FIX message in the form of byte array and display a well-formed FIX message string.
+FIX Parser aims to accept a FIX message in the form of byte array and parses it into a map of tag-value pairs.

-The program spins up and prompts the byte array FIX message.
-The converted FIX message string is pretty printed in CLI stdout.

 ### Getting Started